A hike to the centre of the Earth

 As we sat and drank hot cups of coffee together, we discussed whether you’d feel any pain if you were to fall into the sea of lava or whether you’d be obliterated in an instant.

 We spoke about how this was one of the coolest things we’d ever seen and shared stories of other amazing places we’d travelled to around the world.
-Everyone agreed that few things matched up to this one.
+Everyone agreed that few experiences matched up to this one.

 We sat there enjoying the view as it changed every minute, and as the evening turned to night, we found the lava got so bright you were tempted to wear your shades.
 Funnily enough, the volcano suddenly reminded me of one giant barbecue fire – the only things we were missing were some sticks and hot dogs.
 As the winds calmed down, you could feel the comforting heat from the fiery turmoil.
 I looked around, and everyone looked like they were meditating.
 I think everyone would have agreed that this was one of the best coffee breaks in their lives.